project-bluebird/bluebird/README.md

 $ docker-compose up -d
 ```

-This will also pull and start a BlueSky simulator container.
+This will build a docker image for BlueBird (using the code in this repository) as well as pull and start a BlueSky simulator container.

-You can also use the pre-built `turinginst/bluebird` image, or build it yourself.
+You can also use the pre-built `turinginst/bluebird` image.
 This uses `localhost` for the BlueSky host.
 This can be overridden with environment variable:

 ```bash
 $ docker run --rm -e BS_HOST="1.2.3.4" turinginst/bluebird:latest